Canine Dental Health Care

 Basic home care should include regular tooth brushing to prevent problems from plaque accumulation.
 Make sure you use a pet toothpaste, because toothpastes designed for people can upset your dog's stomach.

-Beyond brushing, dental toys, rope toys or rawhide chips can also help minimize plague.
+Beyond brushing, dental toys and rope toys can also help minimize plaque.
 Avoid toys that are abrasive and can wear down the teeth.
 For especially aggressive chewers, look for toys your dog can’t get his mouth around.
-Rawhide or other chews that soften as the dog chews are another option.

 Massaging your dog’s gums regularly can also help prevent dental disease by promoting healing of oral ailments.
 Massaging can also strengthen gums to reduce susceptibility to problems like gingivitis and tooth decay.